 Over the course of those first 6 months, I lost 35 pounds.
 I began to workout.
 I began to love to workout.
 Zumba, HIIT, weightlifting, spinning.
 I was on a roll.
 Then something happened…

 I hit a wall.
 Progress came to a screeching halt.
 I stopped losing weight, I even began to gain some back.
-I was tired all the time again.
-I was bloated and I felt off.
-I had monster cravings and even though I had completed various Whole30’s (each time learning something new about my habits) I wasn’t seeing the progress I wanted in my energy, health or body.
+I was tired all the time again, I was bloated and I felt off.
+The monster cravings crept back in.
+And even though I had completed various Whole30s (each time learning something new about my habits) I wasn’t seeing the progress I wanted in my energy, health or body.

 The Low Carb Life